 The population figures used to calculate rates are Population estimates by marital status for England and Wales.

 Following a consultation surrounding the population estimates by marital status in summer 2014, changes were made to the methodology used to produce the estimates for England and Wales for the years 2002 onwards.
-The method now uses the marital status distribution from the Labour Force Survey (LFS) and applies this to published population estimates (by 5-year age group and sex) for England and Wales.
-Annex B in the consultation response document provides more information on the methodology.
+The method now uses the marital status distribution from the Labour Force Survey (LFS) and applies this to published population estimates (by five-year age group and sex) for England and Wales.
+Annex B in the consultation response document (PDF, 320KB) provides more information on the methodology.
 Population estimates by marital status for the years 2002 to 2010 were revised and published in July 2015 alongside new population estimates by marital status for the years 2011 to 2014.
-As a result of the change in the methodology, revised divorce rates for England and Wales for 2002 to 2012 were published in November 2015.
+Because of the change in the methodology, revised divorce rates for England and Wales for 2002 to 2012 were published in November 2015.

 The population estimates used are the most up-to-date when rates are published.
 The population estimates used to calculate rates are detailed alongside the published tables.
-The Population estimates Quality and Methodology Information document and the Population Estimates by Marital Status and Living Arrangements information document provide more detail on the methodology.
+The Population estimates by marital status and living arrangements Quality and Methodology Information report provides more detail on the methodology.
 Any revisions to divorce rates resulting from revisions to the population estimates by marital status are footnoted on affected tables.Back to table of contents

 We are unable to produce divorce statistics by area of residence – divorce data provided to us by the courts does not contain information on the area of residence of the parties.
-Information on the location of the court is available from the Ministry of Justice in Family Court Statistics Quarterly.
-However, court location does not accurately reflect where parties lived either before or after separation; divorce courts were also centralised in 2015 to 11 main divorce centres throughout England and Wales.Back to table of contents
+Since 2018, Family court statistics quarterly published by Ministry of Justice (MoJ) has included a csv file containing petitioner’s local authority of usual residence.
+Information on the location of the court is also available from Family court statistics quarterly; however, court location does not accurately reflect where parties lived either before or after separation; divorce courts were also centralised in 2015 to 11 main divorce centres throughout England and Wales.Back to table of contents

 Rates have been calculated using the most appropriate estimates of the population.